 Next, we query for the DNSKEY and RRSIG of example.net to see if there's anything wrong.
-Since we are having trouble validating, we can use the +cd option to temporarily disable checking and return results, even though they do not pass the validation tests.
-The +multiline option tells dig to print the type, algorithm type, and key id for DNSKEY records.
+Since we are having trouble validating, we can use the dig +cd option to temporarily disable checking and return results, even though they do not pass the validation tests.
+The dig +multiline option causes dig to print the type, algorithm type, and key id for DNSKEY records.
 Again, some long strings are shortened for ease of display: